GEMS Wellington Primary School, Satwa – THE REVIEW 2021

-GEMS Wellington Primary School is ranked “Very Good with Outstanding Features” by the Dubai Inspectorate of schools, its second highest rating, and an award it has held for the last two years.
+GEMS Wellington Primary School is ranked “Very Good with Outstanding Features” by the Dubai Inspectorate of schools, an award it has held for the last three years.

-Parents must, however, bear in mind that this is a genuinely inclusive school and not one that “stacks the decks” by welcoming only the most academically gifted children.
-There is a balance to be drawn between creating a happy, creative, whole child focused school and one driven to deliver academic attainment at whatever the cost.
-It is at least arguable that GEMS Wellington Primary has struck a very healthy balance, a view supported by the exceptional relationships the school enjoys with parents and our finding a school both alive to learning and one very evidently “buzzing” with very happy, and stimulated children.
+Parents should note that, in our view, GEMS Wellington Primary School shines in its genuinely inclusive welcome and, unlike other schools, the way it refuses to “stack the decks” by welcoming only the most academically gifted children.
+There is a balance to be drawn between creating a happy, creative, whole child focused school and one driven to deliver academic attainment at whatever the cost for just some children.
+It is at least arguable that GEMS Wellington Primary has struck a perfect balance here, a view supported by the exceptional relationships the school enjoys with parents and our finding a school both alive to learning and one very evidently “buzzing” with very happy, and stimulated children.
+GEMS Wellington Primary delivers an outstanding education for every child.

 - Outstanding ECA and enrichment provision